chipsalliance/verible/README.md

 We provide a standalone [`verible-verilog-syntax`](./verilog/tools/syntax) tool to help with visualizing the syntax structure as understood by the lexer and parser.
-This is very useful tor troubleshooting and understand the internal representations seen by the other tools.
+This is very useful for troubleshooting and understand the internal representations seen by the other tools.

 The tool has an ability of exporting a concrete syntax tree in JSON format,